Navigating Echoview

 Context-sensitive menus

 Menus and menu choices in Echoview vary according to the context.
-For example, the Fileset menu appears when a filesets window is active, the Echogram menu appears when an echogram window is active.
+For example, the Fileset menu appears when a filesets window is active, and the Echogram menu appears when an echogram window is active.

 Echoview also makes extensive use of the Shortcut (right-click) menu to give quick access to frequently-used commands.